bcgov/ministry-name-app-MVP/README.md

 and make sure you expose the postgres app:

     oc expose service/<DATABASE_SERVICE_NAME>

+In the postgres pod terminal, you can run the creatDbTables.sql & populateDbTables.sql scripts from the ./db folder manually using psql or convert the scripts into configMaps and create an Openshift job to run them automatically.

 ### Openshift - Adding Environmental Variables
 Finally, environmental variables/secretes need to be added to the app deployment so the app can connect to the database.
 Navigate to the ministry-name-app deployment and add the following variables/secrets to the `Environment` tab: